viere61/Resonate-Data-Lab-Website/manifesto/resonate-data-lab-manifesto.md

-# Resonate Data Lab Sound Website
+# Resonate Data Lab Sound Website Manifesto

  ## Deo
 - Sound is an extension of a body.
 It's an extension of how we as a people interact, reflect, and live.